-Si – Introverted Sensing – draws its information from an individual’s subjective experience of reality in the past and in the present.
+Si – Introverted Sensing – is about observation of internal sensation – heart rate, hunger, etc. Additionally, it draws its information from an individual’s subjective experience of reality in the past and in the present.
 Essentially, one draws from memory and from what appears to be observable *to you* in the present.
 Two different people using Si, when looking at a crime scene, can have two very different responses.

 “My grandma died in an accident like this.” or “This reminds me of death/mortality/danger.”
 Alright, here comes my first metaphor on the site.
 Think of Si like the literary technique of symbolism.
 When a writer uses symbolism, he uses an object, like the jester’s skull in Hamlet, to represent an ethereal concept or impression, like mortality.
 The skull symbolizes mortality, meaning that when an individual looks at a skull, they think of mortality.
 However, when two different people look at a skull, they might come away with very different impressions.
 One might think “Mortality,” while another might think of skeletons and walk away with a memory of Halloween.
 All that to say: Si is about someone’s subjective experience of an object or thing.
 Each person has their own subjective experience, which may differ from others’.
 That’s what makes it an Introverted function.
 Let’s contrast that with it’s opposite, Se.

 Se – Extraverted Sensing – draws its information from what is objectively observable about an object.
+It easily perceive the surface-level solutions that more complex minds easily miss.
 Another metaphor: think of Se like the literary process of descriptive writing.
 To use the same example, the information an Se-user will take in when they look at a skull is actually the physical qualities of the object.
 They’ll notice its smooth yet grainy texture and the physical size of it – maybe this person had a big head!
 So Se, being an extraverted function, draws objective sensory detail from the outside environment.
 Now, we’ll contrast the sensory functions with the intuitive ones.

 Ni – Introverted Intuition – is the textbook definition of “Read between the lines.”
 An Ni user will take sensory data and draw the most likely conclusion from what they see.
 An Ni user may subconsciously take in a woman’s business attire, brisk pace, and leather briefcase and immediately “know” that she’s a lawyer.
 This may or may not manifest itself in conscious thought.
 If it doesn’t, the Ni user might find herself unthinkingly asking this woman what her job in law is like and then think, “Where did that come from??”
 So, Ni, being an intuitive function, attempts to make sense of what is not concrete and “for sure.”
 And, being introverted, it makes its connections based on an individual’s logical axioms in place for how the world works – their worldview.
 Therefore, two Ni users might end up with two different conclusions about the same woman and be equally sure about both – “She’s a lawyer” or “She’s a businesswoman – only businesspeople carry briefcases.”